ManageIQ/manageiq-rpm_build/README.md

   * Clone source repos
   * Run bundle install, compiles assets for UI and a few other tasks needed
   * Create tarballs
-  * Optionally build RPMs (currently only Copr is supported)
+  * Build RPMs (locally in the container image or in Copr)

 ## Steps

 1. Build container image

-   If building RPMs in Copr, obtain an auth token and copy to `./copr-cli-token` before building the container image.

 2. Prepare configuration